Powerlearnproject/se-day1-assignment-KiprutoKE/README.md

 **Maintenance:** Updating and fixing the software as needed.

+## d.
 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

 **Waterfall:**